erf/vis-plug/README.md

 # Config

-Configure plugins in a Lua table as git url, file pairs, and pass it to `vis-plug`.
+Configure plugins in your `visrc.lua`, using a Lua table with git url, file pairs, and pass it to `vis-plug`.

+Example `visrc.lua`.

 ```lua
 local plugins = {